|Club||Brandon Franz||Utah Eclipse 03||West Jordan||UT|

 My mom's ancestors come from the UK and my dad's family comes from Samoa, so that makes me 100% Islander.

-I have three older sisters, an older brother, and younger sisters.
-My sisters is active and amazing soft-ballers.
+I have three older sisters, an older brother, and younger sister.
+My sisters are active and amazing soft-ballers.
 We all are student-athletes.
 My parents require above average grades in order to participate in sports.

 I attend Hunter High School, home of the Wolverines in West Valley City, Utah.
 Class of 2021.
 I have been playing softball since I was 7 years old.
 I felt I had a passion for the game when I decided to take a step forward and play travel ball when I was 10.
 My dad encouraged me to participate in Volleyball and Basketball in order to increase continued fitness and strength during the winter months.

-I try to volunteer my time by helping the 10U, 12U, 14U players from the Zombie Hunters Travelball teams (which my sisters play for) with pitching, fielding, and batting skills.
+I have volunteered my time by helping the 10U, 12U, 14U players from the Zombie Hunters Travelball teams (which my sister play for) with pitching, fielding, and batting skills.
 I love being able to share a passion with younger girls. it helps me reinforce the principles my coaches want me to have.
 As much passion as I have for the game, I know I must work equally as hard on my academics.
 I stay focused in order to succeed in school and I'm always looking for ways to improve my study habits.
-My current GPA is a 3.7.
+My current GPA is a 3.67.
 My collegiate goal is to earn a degree in the Dental field and I'm looking for colleges that offer such programs in addition to athletics.

 As a player and student, I work to enhance all parts of the game, physical, emotional, and mental.